APogue/APogue.github.io/projects/codebook.md

   - `combination` → The incident involved both compliance and violation (e.g., a protest began in violation of TPM policy but later moved to a **location consistent with university protest guidelines**)
   - `unclear` → It is not possible to determine from available records whether a policy was violated or which policy applies
   - `contested` → Administration or participants **disagreed over whether a policy was violated**, or the policy's applicability/enforcement was formally challenged

-<br><br>
+  Note: This is a temporal indicator

+- **`policy_violation_type`**
+  What type of formal university policy was violated, if any → `TPM_policy`, `student_conduct`, `anti_discrimination`, `non-affiliate`, `combination`, `none`
+  - `TPM_policy` → Breach of Time, Place, and Manner policies (e.g., unpermitted amplification, obstruction, disruption as defined in policy)
+  - `student_conduct` → Code of conduct violations by individuals or groups
+  - `anti_discrimination` → Incident involved or was alleged to involve identity-based exclusion, hate speech, retaliation, or targeted harassment
+  - `non-affiliate` → Non-affiliate conduct violations by individuals or groups
+  - `combination` → Policy violation not covered by above categories
+  - `none` → No violation occurred (use if `incident_policy_status: compliant`)

+  Note: This is a qualitative indicator

 - **`norm_violation_type`**
-  Categorizes the type of institutional or ethical norm potentially violated by the incident.
+  What type of institutional or ethical norm was undermined, regardless of policy status → `bias/discrimination`, `admin_policy_failure`, `student_policy_failure`, `resource_misuse`, `community_harm`, `individual_harm`, `none`, `multiple`
-  - `none`  → No discernible norm violation.
-  - `TPM_violation`  → Breach of Time, Place, and Manner policies (e.g., unpermitted amplification, obstruction, disruption as defined in policy).
-  - `resource_misuse`  → Misuse of university-allocated resources (e.g., student fee funding, exclusive use of shared spaces, improper access to facilities).
+  - `bias/discrimination` → Incident involved or was alleged to involve identity-based exclusion, derogatory expression, retaliation, or targeted behavior perceived as hostile toward a protected group
-  - `admin_policy_failure`  → The university failed to follow or uphold its own stated policies or procedures in relation to the incident (e.g., did not enforce relevant rules, bypassed due process, failed to intervene when policy clearly applied).
+  - `admin_policy_failure` → The university failed to follow or uphold its own stated policies or procedures in relation to the incident (e.g., did not enforce relevant rules, bypassed due process, failed to intervene when policy clearly applied)
-  - `student_policy_failure`  → A student organization or governing body failed to follow its own published rules or commitments (e.g., violated non-exclusivity, misused funds, failed to follow internal procedures).
+  - `student_policy_failure` → A student organization or governing body failed to follow its own published rules or commitments (e.g., violated non-exclusivity, misused funds, failed to follow internal procedures)
-  - `bias/discrimination`  → Incident involved or was alleged to involve identity-based exclusion, hate speech, retaliation, or targeted harassment.
+  - `resource_misuse` → Misuse of university-allocated resources (e.g., student fee funding, exclusive use of shared spaces, improper access to facilities)
+  - `community_harm` → Generalized disruption or cultural damage not otherwise classified
+  - `individual_harm` → Bullying, physical aggression, non-credible threats, hostility
+  - `none` → No discernible norm was violated
-  - `multiple`  → More than one norm violation type applies.
+  - `multiple` → More than one norm violation applies

+  Note: An institutional norm violation means an incident that undermines or contradicts the core values, expectations, or ethical standards of the institution—even if no specific written policy was technically broken.
+It captures harm or dysfunction beyond technical rules—the kinds of things that erode trust, equity, or accountability within a campus community.
+It’s what the university is supposed to stand for, even if it's not always written down neatly.
+Looking for soft failures (e.g., passive admin neglect), structural problems (e.g., uneven enforcement), moral or reputational failures, and/or institutional and organizational responsibility to self-regulate (e.g. self-governance failures).

 ---